Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 The game has successfully passed the final review process, incorporating all necessary adjustments from tester feedback.
 It is officially confirmed for release on **October 7**, ensuring an optimal player experience backed by thorough testing and stability enhancements.
-The polished version is ready, emphasizing improvements based on feedback received.
+The polished version is ready, prioritizing improvements based on feedback received.

 **Gameplay Summary:**
 - Players will interact with the game using text commands.